 Edit Content

-Iranian Regime Pushes Fake Trump Letter to Distract from Real Nuclear Ultimatum
+Iran Regime Fabricates Trump Letter to Conceal Nuclear Ultimatum

 A wave of disinformation erupted today after Mohammed Sadeqian, a Tehran-linked commentator, published what he claimed was the full text of a letter sent by President Donald Trump to Iran’s Supreme Leader Ayatollah Ali Khamenei.
 The letter, written in a soft and conciliatory tone, was quickly picked up by Arabic-language media and portrayed as an official leak.
 But here’s the truth: the real letter exists, but it has not been leaked—and the version circulating online is a fake, crafted by the Iranian regime to distort Trump’s message and manipulate international opinion.